 If you spend some time in writer critique circles, I’m sure you’ve heard the well-intended advice to delete words “that” or “was” from your writing.
 I’m here to clarify when you should, and when you SHOULDN’T, delete these words.

-Once you’ve read the lesson, I’ve got a master list of commonly overused words for you to use while revising.
+Once you’ve read the lesson, I’ve got a master list of commonly overused words for you to refer to while revising.

 Sometimes a sentence needs the word “that” in order to be read correctly.
 For example: